Staff had developed their own “shadow systems” or work-arounds to get their jobs done

 We produced a set of recommendations for the team that ensured they started their transformation with visible, tangible improvements that would be felt by staff and residents.

 We wanted to work with dxw because they weren’t selling off the shelf products.
 Their approach is based on getting us to think about our customers and what adds value for them.
 Any solution needs to be based on gaining that insight and designing against it – that’s where true innovation comes from.
 We found that their approach and philosophy was really aligned with what we are trying to achieve and that made it a great partnership.

 What we did

-Working with the senior team at NHH, dxw facilitated strategy workshops where members of the team described their goals for the organisation.
-Taking these goals in turn, the NHH team were able to define the capabilities they would need to achieve them.
+Working with the senior team at NHH, we facilitated strategy workshops where members of the team described their goals for the organisation.
+Taking these goals in turn, we then supported them in defining the capabilities they would need to be successful.

-Once we’d built this roadmap, we set about mapping the landscape within NHH. dxw interviewed NHH staff from each area of the business to understand their user needs and the context they were operating in.
-This work helped us to understand what systems exist within NHH, and what user needs they met, and what could be improved.
+We then set about mapping the landscape within NHH.
+We interviewed NHH staff from each area of the business to understand their user needs and the context they were operating in.
+This enabled us get a comprehensive view of what systems existed within NHH, what user needs they met, and what could be improved.